-- 3.1 Provide the number of Non-Scheme Projects valued at less than \$4 million during the period Enter the number of non-scheme projects valued at less than \$4 million worked on by your company as head contractor during the biannual reporting period. - 3.2 Provide the number of Non-Scheme Projects valued at \$4 million or more during the period Enter the number of non-scheme projects valued at more than \$4 million the accredited contractor worked as head contractor during the biannual reporting period.
+- 3.1 Provide the number of Non-Scheme Projects valued at less than \$4 million during the period Enter the number of non-scheme projects valued at less than \$4 million worked on by your company as head contractor during the biannual reporting period.
+This information must be provided in each of the three construction type fields:

+- Civil Construction

+- Residential Construction

+- Commercial Construction

+3.2 Provide the number of Non-Scheme Projects valued at \$4 million or more during the period

+Enter the number of non-scheme projects valued at more than \$4 million the accredited contractor worked as head contractor during the biannual reporting period.
+This information must be provided in each of the three construction type fields: